How to Test

 Knowing all this didnt help me to create better software.
 What did help was trying out different testing approaches myself, and looking at how other people write tests.
 Keep in mind that my background is mostly in writing compiler front-ends for IDEs.
 This is a rather niche area, which is especially amendable to testing.
 Compilers are pure self-contained functions.
 I dont know how to best test modern HTTP applications built around inter-process communication.

-Without further ado, lets see what I have learned.
+Without further ado, lets see what I have learned!

 Test Driven Design Ossification